boostorg/hana/doc/tutorial.md

 - @ref group-datatypes\n
   Documentation for all the data structures provided with the library.
-The data structures that have an unspecified type are documented by the tag representing them (`Type`, `Lazy`, etc...).
+The data structures that have an unspecified type are documented by the tag representing them (e.g. `Lazy`).
 Each container documents the concept(s) it models, and how it does so.
-It also documents the methods tied to that container but not to any concept, for example `from_just` for `hana::optional`.
+It also documents the methods tied to that container but not to any concept, for example `from_just` for `optional`.

 - @ref group-functional\n
   General purpose function objects that are generally useful in a purely